+- 3. Enter the command refresh -s inetd.

+- 4. Create a default queue manager (in this example called venus.queue.manager):

+- At the command prompt, type:

+• Press Enter.

-- 3. Enter the command refresh -s inetd. - 4.
-Create a default queue manager (in this example called venus.queue.manager): - · At the command prompt, type: crtmqm -q venus.queue.manager - · Press Enter. - Messages are displayed telling you that the queue manager has been created, and that the default MQSeries objects have been created.
+Messages are displayed telling you that the queue manager has been created, and that the default MQSeries objects have been created.

-Note: In prior releases of MQSeries it was necessary to run a script file called amgscoma.tst to define the MQSeries default objects.
+Note: In prior releases of MQSeries it was necessary to run a script file called amqscoma.tst to define the MQSeries default objects.
 This step is not required in this release of the product.

-- 5. Start the queue manager: - · Type the following and then press Enter: - · A message tells you when the queue manager has started. - 6.
-Enable MQSC by typing the following command and then pressing Enter:
+- 5. Start the queue manager: - Type the following and then press Enter: